scop/bash-completion/README.md

    This turns off the use of the internal pager when returning long completion lists.

-**Q. What is the search order for the completion file of each target command?**
+**Q10.
+What is the search order for the completion file of each target command?**

 A. The completion files of commands are looked up by the shell function `_comp_load`.
 Here, the search order in bash-completion >= 2.18 is